 Note: Do not leave your laundry in the service building after washing but bring it back to the house to dry.

-For disposing waste and sorted materials, please go to the harbour area.
-There are separate containers for generic waste, biodegradable waste and metal.
+For disposing general waste and sorted materials, please go to the harbour area.
+There are separate containers for generic waste, paper and metal.
 Please sort your waste accordingly.
 For smaller waste, you may also use the smaller bins found elsewhere on the island.

 You can deposit outgoing mail on the ferry/service boat, just remember to put stamps on it.
 The closest place to buy stamps is the shop at Kasnäs.